norahellstadius/norahellstadius.github.io/README.md

 <div align="center"><div style="background-color: lightgrey; padding: 5px;">Improve the performance of all deployed models.</div></div>
 <br>

-## Overview of the pipline
+During the exploratory analysis of the production data, it was observed that the presence of non-plant images was affecting the quality of the data and subsequently reducing the accuracy of the deployed models.
+To address this issue, a classifier was developed and trained with the aim of filtering out unsatisfactory images and ensuring that only high-quality images are fed into the models.
+The primary objective is to create a system that alerts farmers to retake an image if it is classified as out-of-distribution.

+## Modeling Pipeline

+The development of an accurate plant classifier involved the following steps:

+1. **Experiment with Three Different Architectures:** Three different architectures were explored, each utilizing the ResNet50 model as the backbone.
+These architectures introduced variations in terms of the number of dense layers, the inclusion of batch normalization and dropout, and the utilization of convolutional layers with max pooling.
+The objective was to identify the most suitable approach for the task of image classification using ResNet50 as the backbone.
+2. **Training the Models:** The models were trained using a combination of imagenet data, which represented the "other" class, and plant images from the production data that had labels.
+3. **Evaluation of Model Performance:** The performance of each trained model was evaluated using metrics such as loss (binary cross entropy), accuracy, and F1 score.
+4. **Selection of the Best Model:** Based on the evaluation results, the model that exhibited the best performance in terms of loss, accuracy, and F1 score was selected as the best model for further refinement.
+5. **Fine-Tuning on Non-Plant Images:** The selected best model was further fine-tuned using a dataset comprised of images from the production data that were identified as non-plant images.

+The modeling pipeline can be visualized as follows:
 ![Pipeline](./pipline.png)

-### Experimented with different architectures to find best
+## Experimented with different architectures to find best

-Three different architectures were explored, all utilizing the ResNet50 model as the backbone .Each model introduces variations in terms of the number of dense layers, the inclusion of batch normalization and dropout, and the utilization of convolutional layers with max pooling.
+Three different architectures were explored, all utilizing the ResNet50 model as the backbone.Each model introduces variations in terms of the number of dense layers, the inclusion of batch normalization and dropout, and the utilization of convolutional layers with max pooling.
+By exploring these different architectures, the aim is to identify the most suitable approach for the given task of image classification using ResNet50 as the backbone.
+Below is a brief description of each model.

 <div style="display: flex; justify-content: space-between;">
   <div style="background-color: lightgrey; padding: 10px; width: 30%;display: inline-block; color: black;">